jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ## ⛔ STOP!
 Mandatory: Read this section before starting to generate any code

 ### MOST IMPORTANT
+- Do NOT try the minimize code suggested by this skill file, but use it as presented.
+Always consider the code you are generating to be used in production.
+- Follow the skill file as close as possible, do not deviate!
 - Read the official documentation to learn about the available APIs and the exact parameter and property names.
 Never guess an API or its parameters.
 Never use an API which does not exists.
 See the "Official API Documentation" section below.
 - Read about the Experiment APIs which are scheduled for inclusion, they could help if none of the official APIs fit your needs.
 (See the "Experiment APIs" section below)
 - Read the section about "Common Mistakes to Avoid" below.
 You MUST NOT repeat any of the mistakes mentioned there.
 Re-evaluate this section each time you have completed a task and updated code.
 - Read the repositories listed in the "Example Repositories" section below, to learn about different approaches and how to use Thunderbird's WebExtension APIs.
 - Whenever the developer asks a question or reports something is not working, re-read this skill file to search for solutions presented directly in this file, or in any of its linked resourced, before moving on to search the web.
 - Only consider Experiments if truly necessary.
 Understand maintenance requirements mentioned in the "Experiment APIs" section below
 - Always prefer true parsing using 3rd party libraries, instead of trying to use regular expressions.
 They are not maintainable by novice developers.
+- When including 3rd party libraries, always use the most recent stable version
+- When downloading multiple files from a repository, use git to clone it.

 ### Guidelines
 - Keep it simple for beginners: Avoid complex build processes and include dependencies directly